CD Vijaya Adhikari

-CD Vijaya Adhikari (सि.डि. विजय अधिकारी; born 20 August 1991) is a Nepali singer and a music composer.
-He is the winner of The Voice of Nepal Season One.
-He also participated in an environmental song titled "Melancholy", sung by 365 Nepali Artists, which set a Guinness World Records in entitled "Most Vocal Solos in a Song Recording".
-The song was conceptualized, written, composed and directed by Environmentalist Nipesh DHAKA.
+CD Vijaya Adhikari (सि.डि. विजय अधिकारी; born 20 August 1991) is a Nepali singer and composer.
+He was the winner of The Voice of Nepal season 1.
+He also participated in an environmental song titled "Melancholy", sung by 365 Nepali Artists, which set a Guinness World Record for "Most Vocal Solos in a Song Recording".

 Personal life

 CD Vijaya Adhikari was born on 20 August 1991 as a son of Chandra Kanta Adhikari and Durga Devi Adhikari, in Machhapuchchhre-4, Lahachok, near Pokhara.

-He was married to Manisha Rai who is also a well known artist of the music industry.
-She is one of the singers among the 365 artists of the Melancholy song too.
+He is married to Manisha Rai, a well known music artist who also sang on "Melancholy".

 Career

-Adhikari has given vocal to more than 200 songs which include romantic, rock, sad, ghazal and patriotic songs.
-Some of his hit songs are Doori Majboori, Man Magyau Man Diye, Nasha Piune Bani Bhayo, Malai Ta Birsinchau Hola Timile, Dhan Lai Maya Gariraichhau, Mero Lash Ko Malami, Natak Raichha Timro Maya, Khusi Matra, Jhanakuti Jhai Jhai (Doli).
+Adhikari has contributed vocals to more than 200 songs, including romantic, rock, sad, ghazal and patriotic songs.
+Some of his hit songs are "Doori Majboori", "Man Magyau Man Diye", "Nasha Piune Bani Bhayo", "Malai Ta Birsinchau Hola Timile", "Dhan Lai Maya Gariraichhau", "Mero Lash Ko Malami", "Natak Raichha Timro Maya", "Khusi Matra", "Jhanakuti Jhai Jhai (Doli)".

 His first film song as a playback singer was for Doli (2018).

-In December 2018, he won The Voice of Nepal in its first season of the show and became a well-known name among the Nepali music listeners after winning such a grand show of its type.
+In December 2018, he became well known when he won the first season of the reality show The Voice of Nepal.

 Songs

-CD Vijay Adhikari has sung numerous songs since winning Season 1 of The Voice of Nepal, and some of his most well-known songs are listed below.
+Some of Adhikari's most well-known songs are listed below.